 After months of lockdown, many are looking for a getaway, and while many countries aren’t all that eager for an influx of short term visitors just popping in to catch a few rays; some are going all in to attract the next workplace trend, offering digital nomad visas, which allow travellers to stay and work for up to a year, or more…

-With news that Google will allow employees to work remotely until at least summer 2021, it’s becoming more and more evident that the ‘office grind’ as we know it, may not be back for some time, and to many, embracing digital nomads is long overdue.
+With news that Google will allow employees to work remotely through summer 2021, Spotify forever and many others finding hybrid solutions, it’s becoming quite evident that the ‘office grind’ as we know it, may not be back for some time.
+To many travelers, embracing the lifestyle of digital nomads may feel long overdue.

 Grey Areas For Digital Nomads